LiveNathan/blog/_posts/power.md

 ## **How Much Imbalance Is Acceptable?**

 This was one of my key questions during research.
-The industry standard for unbalanced voltage is a maximum difference of 3% between phases.
-For current, I found references suggesting that keeping phase currents within **20% of each other** is a reasonable target, though perfection isn't required or realistic.\[^2\]
+The industry standard for unbalanced voltage is a maximum difference of $3\\%$ between phases.
+For current, I found references suggesting that keeping phase currents within $20\\%$ **of each other** is a reasonable target, though perfection isn't required or realistic.

+$$^2$$
 Marcus, the lighting tech I interviewed, told me he typically does this balancing in his head while plugging things in.
 For smaller shows with a single distro, he'll mentally distribute the loads: "These fixtures to L1, those to L2, the rest to L3."
 It works because he knows his equipment and has years of experience.

 But for medium-sized shows where you want documentation and confidence in your power plan, having a systematic approach makes more sense.
 You want a record of what you planned, especially if something does go wrong.
 Plus, as shows get more complex, it's harder to hold all those calculations in your head.

 ## **A Practical Example: Medium-Sized Show**

 Let's walk through a realistic scenario.
 You're setting up a corporate event in a hotel ballroom.
-The venue provides three-phase power via a cam lock connection—typically 208V in North America.
-You connect this to your distro, which breaks out the three phases into multiple circuits you can plug equipment into.
+The venue provides three-phase power via a cam lock connection—typically $120/208\\\\,\\text{V}$ in North America.
+You connect this to your distro, which breaks out the three phases (L1, L2, L3) and the neutral into multiple $120\\\\,\\text{V}$ circuits you can plug equipment into.

 Now you need to distribute your departments across the legs: